TWUOnline/far-centre-guides/pages/10.india/08.LDRS-302-Historical-Concepts-Leadership/03.lesson-notes/09.Unit-9/docs.md

 This unit introduces students to the path– goal theory of leadership.
 This unit discusses how leaders motivate followers to accomplish designated goals.
 The stated goal of this theory is to enhance follower performance and follower satisfaction by focusing on follower motivation and the nature of the work tasks.

-These are the activities students are expected to complete before coming to class:
+These are the activities students are expected to complete before coming to the learning lab: